All Products

 Note

-You can configure SSL for the primary endpoint, cluster endpoint, and custom endpoints.
+You can configure SSL for the primary endpoint, cluster endpoint, and custom endpoint.

-4. In the Configure SSL dialog box, select the endpoint for which you want to enable SSL encryption, and click OK.
+4. In the Configure SSL dialog box, select the endpoint to encrypt and click OK.

 Note

-If you use a JKS certificate file in Java, you must modify the default JDK security configuration for JDK 7 and JDK 8.
-On the server that connects to the PolarDB database, modify the following two configurations in the jre/lib/security/java.security file:
+When you use the JKS certificate file in Java, you must modify the default security configurations for JDK 7 and JDK 8.
+On the server that connects to the PolarDB database, update the following two settings in the jre/lib/security/java.security file:

 jdk.tls.disabledAlgorithms=SSLv3, RC4, DH keySize < 224